New Mexico chile: Cultural impact

 The lamp posts on Elephant Butte Dam's crest road were lit red and green, a reference to the dam and its reservoir being the source of irrigation and electricity for the chile-growing Hatch region.
 The New Mexico Department of Game and Fish's "Special Trout Waters" fishing water designations are listed as "Red Chile Waters", "Green Chile Waters", or "Xmas Chile Waters", depending on the restrictions in place at the trout fishing location.

 The village of Hatch, New Mexico, in the Hatch Valley is the center of chile farming in the southwest, and bills itself as the "Chile Capital of the World".
 The village has hosted an annual "Chile Festival" every summer since 1971.

 A ristra is an arrangement of drying chile pods.
 It is a popular decorative design in the state of New Mexico, and in media nationwide as symbol of New Mexican culture.
 Some households still use ristras as a means to dry and procure red chile.

+In addition to local restaurants, many national food chains such as Applebee's, Domino's Pizza, McDonald's, and Jack in the Box operating in New Mexico offer green chile on many of their menu items, bowing to local demand.